IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

+<a name="Notification-Manager"> </a>

 #### 1:54.6.3.2 Notification Manager
 * Document Metadata Notification Broker will most likely be grouped with a Resource Notification Broker creating a "Notification Manager" able to manage both mobile and non-mobile subscriptions.
 The Notification Manager receives all subscriptions and sends all the notifications in this infrastructure.
 In this configuration is likely that the set of subscriptions created by Resource Subscription [ITI-110] and Document Metadata Subscribe [ITI-52] may be unique and shared among DSUB and DUSBm broker actors.
+* The Document Meatadata Subscriber will most likely be grouped with a Resource Notification Subscriber creating a "Subscriber".
+In this case it is recommended that the Subscriber shall implement the Resource Subscription Search [ITI-113] transaction to search for both the DSUB and DSUBm Subscription available on the "Notification Manager".
+If so, with this configuration, the existing DSUB infrastructure is enriched with the possibility to search for the Subscription.

 <figure>
 {%include model_DSUB.svg%}